Where is my thyroid gland?

 The thyroid gland can become overactive (hyperthyroidism) or underactive (hypothyroidism).
 This may, rarely, occur from birth, or develop later on in life.
 Hypothyroidism is often accompanied by an enlargement of the thyroid gland known as goitre.

-Hypothyroidism is the term given when too few thyroid hormones are produced by the thyroid gland.
-It may result from autoimmune diseases (when the person’s immune system starts to attack itself), poor iodine intake or be brought on by use of certain drugs.
+Hypothyroidism is the term given when low levels of thyroid hormones are produced by the thyroid gland.
+It may result from autoimmune diseases (when the person’s immune system starts to attack the body's own organs), poor iodine intake or be brought on by use of certain drugs.
 Since thyroid hormones are essential for physical and mental development, hypothyroidism during development (ie, before birth and during childhood) can result in learning difficulties and reduced physical growth.
 Hypothyroidism in adults results in decreased metabolic rate.
 This causes symptoms which include fatigue, intolerance of cold temperatures, low heart rate, weight gain, reduced appetite, poor memory, depression, stiffness of muscles and infertility.